 - (e) Prior to selection for award by the SSA, the Contracting Officer will make a determination as to whether any likely, foreseeable Organizational Conflict of Interest (OCI) exists with respect to the apparent successful Offeror.
 In making this determination, the Contracting Officer will consider the Offeror's representation and disclosure statement required by DEAR 952.209-8, Organizational Conflicts Of Interest Disclosure-Advisory and Assistance Services, and, if appropriate, information from other sources.
 The Offeror should note that DEAR 952.209-8 requires that the Offeror provide enough information in its statement to allow a meaningful evaluation by the Government of the potential effect of the interest on the performance of the Statement of Work.
-The Government will award the contract to the apparent successful offeror unless the Government determines that an OCI exists that cannot be avoided or mitigated.
-However, the Government may elect to award the contract notwithstanding an OCI if the Government finds the award is in the best interest of the United States and a waiver is approved in accordance with FAR 9.503. - (f) Federal Law prohibits the award of a contract under a national security program to a company owned by an entity controlled by a foreign government unless the Secretary of Energy grants a waiver.
+The Government will award the contract to the apparent successful offeror unless the Government may elect to award the contract notwithstanding an OCI if the Government finds the award is in the best interest of the United States and a waiver is approved in accordance with FAR 9.503. - (f) Federal Law prohibits the award of a contract under a national security program to a company owned by an entity controlled by a foreign government unless the Secretary of Energy grants a waiver.
 In making this determination, the Government will consider the Offeror's certification required by the contract's Section K provision, Certificate Pertaining to Foreign Interests. - (g) A Performance Guarantee Agreement in accordance with the requirements of the Solicitation's Section L provision L-6, Requirement for Guarantee of Performance (Dec 2000), will be a condition of the award of this Contract.